linode/docs/docs/applications/development/install-gogs-on-debian-jessie.md

         sudo apt-get install -y nginx

 3. Set Nginx as the reverse proxy for Gogs.
-Using `sudo`, create new file named `/etc/nginx/sites-available/gogs`, and set the content as shown below:
+Using `sudo`, create a new file named `/etc/nginx/sites-available/gogs`, and set the content as shown below:

     {: .file }
     /etc/nginx/sites-available/gogs